flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     - Left and right ailerons position
     - Left and right elevator position

-    Fully deflect your sidestick in all directions and observe that full range of motion is respresented on the ECAM page.
+    Fully deflect your sidestick in all directions and observe that full range of motion is represented on the ECAM page.
 You should note the upward arrows in the `SPD BRK` area when moving the ailerons and ensure those are displayed when deflecting your side stick.

     Move your rudders and pay attention to the rudder symbol to ensure it moves all the way to the left or right.